 There are three wheelchair-accessible toilets along the street.
 (Akita Barrier-free Tourism Center)

 Hachimantai Aspite Line is a 27km-long highland driving route connecting Hachimantai and Toroko Hot Spring.
-You can enjoy autmun leaves and the view of Mt.
+You can enjoy autumn leaves and the view of Mt.
 Iwate.
 At Matsuo Hachimantai Visitor Center there are exhibits of Hachimantai nature.
-There is a wheelchair accessible toilet in this facility.
+There is a wheelchair-accessible toilet in this facility.

 Lake Towada is a caldera lake, surrounded by mountains with maple, beech, and rowan.
 The lake and its surroundings are especially beautiful in Autumn.

 To board the treasure boat, wheelchair users need assistance.